modxcms/fred/README.md

 ### Build
 Set up watchers to update the code for changes:

-1. Start watchers from webroot: `npm run build-dev`
+1. Start watchers from webroot: `yarn dev`
-2. Minify CSS and JS and prepar code for production: `npm run build`
+2. Minify CSS and JS and prepare code for production: `yarn build`